Didelphidae96/agricraft-create-compat/README.md

-# naturesaura-renderfix
+# agricraft-create-compat
-A small patch for Nature's Aura to fix a rendering issue.
+A small patch allowing Create's harvester to work with AgriCraft plants